Good web design accomplishes a simple goal: conveying information to your users in the most effective manner possible.

 This means that good web design is accessible, engaging, aesthetically pleasing, and unique.

-That’s why we’re breaking down the biggest website trends of 2018.
+That’s why we’re breaking down the biggest website trends.
 Keep reading to find out what your site should be doing before the year is up.

 But illustrations involve more than just hijacking the brain for marketing.

 Illustrations are an opportunity for you to interpret your brand and tell a story through visuals.
 The tone of the illustrations sets user expectations as much as the actual content, and viewers will have an instinctive positive or negative response to images.

 Great artists can pour a lot of personality into a single image, and that’s great news for brands, especially if your brand is typically viewed as serious, as it makes you more approachable to your customers.

 Okay, full disclosure: responsive web design isn’t a new trend, but it’s so important for web design that it’s still necessary to include it here.

 The whole purpose of responsive web design is simple.
 You have one site, but with elements that respond differently based on the device that’s viewing them.

 It’s done using a fluid grid, in which elements are sized based on proportion instead of pixels.
 So if you have three rows, you wouldn’t code the site to say how wide the rows should be–instead, you tell the site how wide the rows should be relative to each other.

 That way, someone gets the same great experience on their smartphone, and they don’t have to bother zooming in and out.

 Mobile-first isn’t just about making your customers happy.
 It’s also about making Google happy.